 Every application is a unique set of features.
 But there is a lot in common among all applications.

 Let’s try to outline common features and elements:

-- Payments & Subscriptions – most of the applications rely on some sort of payments.
+- Payments & Subscriptions – most of the applications rely on some sort of payment.
 Taxi, pizza ordering, reservation, movie tickets, newsletters, and many others.
 All of them require the implementation of some sort of payment system.
-Usually on mobiles provide special in-app purchases, that are available through the market APIs.
+Usually, mobiles provide special in-app purchases, that are available through the market APIs.
 In some cases, it is PayPal or just a credit card.